Micheál Webster

-Micheál Webster (born 1 August 1977) is an Irish hurler and Gaelic footballer who played as a full-forward for the Tipperary senior team.
+Micheál Webster is an Irish hurler and Gaelic footballer who played as a full-forward for the Tipperary senior team.

 Webster made his first appearance for the Tipperary senior football team during the 2003 National League and was a regular dual player until his retirement after the 2009 hurling championship.
-During that time he won two Munster hurling medals.
-He has ended up as an All-Ireland runner-up on one occasion.
+During that time he won 2 Munster, 1 National League hurling & 1 Railway Cup medals.
+He has ended up as an All-Ireland runner-up on one occasion in 2009.

 At club level Webster is a dual county senior championship medalist with Loughmore–Castleiney.

 Playing career

 Club

 Webster plays his club hurling and football with Loughmore–Castleiney GAA.

-In 2004 he was a member of the Loughmore senior football team that reached the county championship decider.
+In 2004 he was captain of the Loughmore senior football team that won the county championship decider.
 Moyle Rovers were the opponents, however, a 0-9 to 0-6 victory gave Webster a county football championship medal.

 Three years later 2007 Webster was on the Loughmore–Castleiney team that reached the county hurling championship final.
 Drom & Inch provided the opposition, however, the game was one-sided in nature.
 A 0-22 to 0-13 victory gave Webster a county hurling championship medal.
 Loughmore–Castleiney later reached the provincial final against Tulla.
 In bad weather Loughmore–Castleiney emerged as winners by 1-6 to 0-7 giving Webster a Munster medal.

 Inter-county

 Webster first came to prominence on the inter-count scene as a member of the Tipperary junior football team during the 2002 campaign.

 The following year Webster joined the Tipp senior football team.
 He made his debut as a substitute in a National League game against Waterford and was used on a regular basis during the rest of the campaign.

-In 2004 he made his championship debut with the Tipperary senior football team when he came on as a substitute in a defeat by Limerick.
+In 2004 he made his championship debut with the Tipperary senior football team in a defeat by Limerick.

 By 2005 Webster had joined the Tipperary senior hurling team.
 He made his debut in a National League game against Down that year, and immediately became a regular member of the team.

 After losing back-to-back Munster finals to Cork in 2005 and 2006 and a disastrous season in 2007, things began to change for Tipp in 2009.
 Tipperary qualified for the Munster final that year where they defeated Clare by 2-21 to 0-19.
 Webster collected his first Munster medal that day, however, Tipperary were subsequently defeated in an All-Ireland semi-final by Waterford on a scoreline of 1-20 to 1-18.
 Cummins was once again presented with an All-Star award.